k2view-academy/K2View-Academy/articles/30_web_framework/03_web_admin_application.md

    * Indication of a parameters' change, which requires a restart via the GUI.
    * View hidden parameters.
    * Revert to default option.
-   * A new role permission was added, called SET_GLOBAL_CONFIG_OVERRIDES, to allow only authorized users to override the configuration parameter.
+   * A new role permission was added, called `SET_GLOBAL_CONFIG_OVERRIDES`, to allow only authorized users to override the configuration parameter.
+Note that you also need to grant the `SET_GLOBAL_GLOBAL` permission to complete the parameter's override.

   ![configuration](./images/configuration.png)